mcboyd-bu/Website/docs/simulation/python.rst

 **You must run XLaunch once every time you restart your computer**.

 2. Open a terminal.
 (On Windows, remember to use bash, as described in :ref:`bash`).
 3. Navigate to the directory containing the Python file you wish to run.
-Remember that you can use ``racecar cd`` to immediately move to your labs directory.
+You can type the command ``racecar cd`` to immediately move to your labs directory.
+4. Type ``ls`` to see all the files in the directory you are currently at.
+The file "demo.py" should be listed.
-4. Run your program by entering ``racecar sim <filename.py>``, such as ``racecar sim demo.py``.
+5. Run your program by entering ``racecar sim <filename.py>``, such as ``racecar sim demo.py``.
 You should see the message ``>> Python script loaded, awaiting connection from RacecarSim.``.
-5. If you have not already done so, open RacecarSim and select the level corresponding to the lab which you wish to test.
+6. If you have not already done so, open RacecarSim and select the level corresponding to the lab which you wish to test.
 The terminal should now print the message ``>> Connection established with RacecarSim.
 Enter user program mode in RacecarSim to begin...``.
 In RacecarSim, the Python logo should now be filled in.
-6. In RacecarSim, press the start button (Xbox controller) or enter (keyboard).
+7. In RacecarSim, press enter on your keyboard.
 The HUD should now say "User Program" in the bottom right.
 If so, the car is now being controlled by your Python program.

 .. image:: /assets/img/simulation/UserProgramMode.*
   :width: 100%